quidprocrow/javascript-continued-learning/README.md

 ```

-So, to be clear on what the MDN means by reference to "remembering the environemnt where it was created": `Closure describes everything that two has access to here.
+So, to be clear on what the MDN means by reference to "remembering the environment where it was created": `Closure describes everything that two has access to here.
 What it has access to is both determined by the scope chain of its declaration and the specific execution context created when it was originally invoked.`

 The hard part here is understanding what it means to say that a function has access to variables within its scope chain; that access is by reference.
+As you saw above, javascript doesn't assign memory space within a specific execution  context for  variables that are not declared in that context.
+So when the  MDN says that closure means that a javascript function is able to remember the environment where it is created, it means  that it is able to remember what variables would have been available in a parent scope to that function.

+So if those variables are employed in a  function invocation -- say, if they are incremented,  as with two() and three() above -- javascript preserves a space in memory that marks the updated values for each of those variables, and each time the function  is run again, it  accesses and updates that particular memory allocation for the variables in question.
+This particular example isn't as clear in differentiating holding these variables as references versus variables, so consider the asynchronous function below.

 ```js